 rumours that a mysterious Government Inspector will soon come from the capital to interfere into local affairs.
 Nervous officials are frantically trying to hide the evidence of their crimes and misuse.
 Governor (Viktar Manajeŭ, Vital Makarevič) drills the local authorities and subordinate officials; Charity Commissioner (Dźmitryj Jesianievič, Alaksandr Zielanko) is busy with throwing patients out of the infirmary; Director of Schools (Raman Padalaka, Alaksandr Paŭłaŭ) improves school performance reports through sheer force of his will; Judge (Ihar Dzianisaŭ, Ihar Sihoŭ) is obsessed with hiding embezzlement, blatant misuse of power, and bribes at his department.
 Will these swindlers escape their fate?
 The part of Khlestakov will be played by Alaksandr Kazieła and Pavieł Charłančuk-Južakoŭ.

-The set design has been designed by Marijus Jacovskis, already acclaimed for the scenography he designed for The Seagull by Anton Chekhov.
+The set design was designed by Marijus Jacovskis, already acclaimed for the scenography he designed for The Seagull by Anton Chekhov.
 The musical score was composed by Andrej Zubryč.
 Assistant director is Dźmitryj Ciško.
 A new translation which consists partly of Belarusian and partly of Trasianka, a vernacular mix of Belarusian and Russian, was made specifically for this production.

 The cast includes Viktar Manajeŭ, Vital Makarevič, Zoja Biełachvościk, Juljana Michnievič, Dzijana Kaminskaja, Kaciaryna Alejnikava, Raman Padalaka, Alaksandr Paŭłaŭ, Ihar Dzianisaŭ, Ihar Sihoŭ, Alaksandr Zielanko, Dźmitryj Jesianievič, Michaił Zuj, Ivan Kušniaruk, Ihar Piatroŭ, Siarhiej Čub, Mikałaj Rabyčyn, Andrej Drobyš, Alaksandr Kazieła, Pavieł Charłančuk-Južakoŭ, Mikałaj Kučyc, Andrej Kavalčuk, Viačasłaŭ Paŭluć, Maksim Karaścialoŭ, Dźmitryj Tumas, Pavieł Astravuch, Alena Sidarava, Volha Niafiodava, Viktoryja Čaŭłytka, Kaciaryna Javorskaja, Maryna Hardzijonak, Śviatłana Kažamiakina, Taćciana Dzianisava, as well as theatre musicians Hienadź Višniakoŭ, Kirył Zmuško, Andrej Saponienka, and Andrej Sienaženski.